lorol/LITTLEFS/README.md

 # LittleFS_esp32

-This is a fork from lorel LittleFS, with a few additional fixes to improve thread-safety.
+This is a fork from lorol LittleFS, with a few additional fixes to improve thread-safety.

 #### ***Ths library is now part of [Arduino esp32 core v2](https://github.com/espressif/arduino-esp32/tree/master/libraries/LittleFS )***